XR Glasses

 Shortcut Keys

-Switching Display Layouts
+Switch Display Layouts

 Quickly switch between six display layouts from the system tray.
 Open windows will remain open during layout changes.